MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 Signs of neglect may include:

-• Often hungry; may beg or steal food.
+Often hungry; may beg or steal food.

-• Badly dressed in clothes that need washing
+Badly dressed in clothes that need washing.

-• Poor appearance and personal hygiene; unwashed, hair not brushed
+Poor appearance and personal hygiene; unwashed, hair not brushed.

-• Lacks needed medical or dental care
+Lacks needed medical or dental care.

-• Might abuse alcohol or other drugs
+Might abuse alcohol or other drugs.

 4.7 CONTROLLING, COERCIVE, AND THREATENING BEHAVIOURS

-Often seen in teenage abusive relationships where one partner dominates the other in a range of ways, e.g. forced sexual activity, repeated insults and put downs, stopping partner from seeing friends/family, checking on partner all the time (texts/social media etc), using physical violence, taking money, forcing partner to work, controlling what partner wears.
+Often seen in teenage abusive relationships where one partner dominates the other in a range of ways, e.g. forced sexual activity, repeated insults and put-downs, stopping partner from seeing friends/family, checking on partner all the time (texts/social media etc.), using physical violence, taking money, forcing partner to work, controlling what partner wears.

 The dominant partner makes the other feel subordinate and deprives them of ways to be independent.
-They may use threats, humiliation and intimidation to harm and punish their victim.
-These behaviours are often also evident in ‘honour’ based violence, female genital mutilation (FGM) and forced marriage.
+They may use threats, humiliation, and intimidation to harm and punish their victim.
+These behaviours are often also evident in ‘honour’ based violence, female genital mutilation (FGM), and forced marriage.

 4.8 FGM (FEMALE GENITAL MUTILATION)

 FGM includes procedures that intentionally alter or cause injury to the female genital organs for non-medical reasons.
 The procedure has no health benefits for girls and women and can cause severe and lasting physical and mental harm.
 It is illegal in the UK.
-FGM is a cultural procedure which affects predominantly communities of African origin.
+FGM is a cultural procedure that affects predominantly communities of African origin.
 It is also practiced in some Middle Eastern and Asian communities.
 It is mainly carried out on girls between infancy and age 15.

 Signs may include:

-• difficulty walking, sitting or standing
+difficulty walking, sitting, or standing

-• spend longer than normal in the bathroom or toilet
+spending longer than normal in the bathroom or toilet

-• unusual behaviour after a lengthy absence
+unusual behaviour after a lengthy absence

-• reluctance to undergo normal medical examinations
+reluctance to undergo normal medical examinations

-• asking for help, but may not be explicit about the problem due to embarrassment or fear.
+asking for help but may not be explicit about the problem due to embarrassment or fear.

 4.9 CSE (CHILD SEXUAL EXPLOITATION)

 Child sexual exploitation (CSE) is a type of sexual abuse.
-Children in exploitative situations and relationships receive something such as gifts, money or affection in return for engaging in sexual activities with the abuser(s).
+Children in exploitative situations and relationships receive something such as gifts, money, or affection in return for engaging in sexual activities with the abuser(s).

 Any young person may be at risk regardless of gender, ethnicity, sexuality, religion, or background.
-Likewise, the offenders do not fall into a particular pattern, but are more likely to be male than female – offenders may also form part of a gang that seeks to gain from the exploitation of children.
+Likewise, the offenders do not fall into a particular pattern but are more likely to be male than female – offenders may also form part of a gang that seeks to gain from the exploitation of children.
 Some children are “groomed” through “boyfriends” who then force the child or young person into having sex with friends or associates.

 Signs may include:

-• going missing for periods of time or regularly returning home late
+going missing for periods of time or regularly returning home late

-• skipping school or being disruptive in class
+skipping school or being disruptive in class

-• appearing with unexplained gifts or possessions that can’t be accounted for
+appearing with unexplained gifts or possessions that can’t be accounted for

-• experiencing health problems that may indicate a sexually transmitted infection
+experiencing health problems that may indicate a sexually transmitted infection

-• having mood swings and changes in temperament
+having mood swings and changes in temperament

-• using drugs and/or alcohol
+using drugs and/or alcohol

-• displaying inappropriate sexualised behaviour, such as over-familiarity with strangers, dressing in a sexualised manner or sending sexualised images by mobile phone (“sexting”)
+displaying inappropriate sexualised behaviour, such as over-familiarity with strangers, dressing in a sexualised manner, or sending sexualised images by mobile phone (“sexting”)

-• they may also show signs of unexplained physical harm, such as bruising and cigarette burns
+they may also show signs of unexplained physical harm, such as bruising and cigarette burns

 4.10 BULLYING AND CYBERBULLYING

-Bullying is behaviour that hurts someone else – such as name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
-It can happen anywhere – at school, at home or online.
+Bullying is behaviour that hurts someone else – such as name calling, hitting, pushing, spreading rumours, threatening, or undermining someone.
+It can happen anywhere – at school, at home, or online.
 It’s usually repeated over a long period of time and can hurt the recipient both physically and emotionally.

-Bullying that happens online, using social networks, games and mobile phones, is often called cyberbullying.
+Bullying that happens online, using social networks, games, and mobile phones, is often called cyberbullying.
 The victim can feel that there’s no escape because it can happen wherever they are, at any time of day or night.

 4.11 PEER ON PEER ABUSE